 Catalysts for Change

 The Catalysts for Change (CfC) Steering Group met to review progress among the 11 projects for 2019/20.
 While pleased with the progress, along with our partners at The National Lottery Community Fund, we have decided to provide an automatic six-month extension to all projects.
-The launch of the next round of CfC projects (2020/21) has also been postponed until at least the end of the summer.
+The launch of the next round of CfC projects (2020/21) has also been postponed for six months however our discussions around setting a firm date have resumed.

 Complexity in Primary Care

-The start of our exciting new project on Complexity in Primary Care, funded by the Burdett Trust for Nursing, will be delayed until after this summer.
-The community nurses serving the project’s intended beneficiaries – people with multiple morbidities, alongside personal adversities – will rightly be giving priority to the coronavirus pandemic.
-We understand they will not have the time or energy to become deeply engaged with this new QNIS project.
+The start of our exciting new project on Complexity in Primary Care, funded by the Burdett Trust for Nursing, has been postponed for six months.
+We are currently engaged in discussions to set a date for progression of this project once the community nurses serving the project’s intended beneficiaries – people with multiple morbidities, alongside personal adversities – will have enough relief from the Coronavirus pandemic to engage with this QNIS project.

 C3 CHESS project – Engaging Communities